Bob Brady: Elections

 In November 1997, 17-year U.S. Congressman Tom Foglietta resigned from his seat in the House of Representatives after being named U.S. Ambassador to Italy by Bill Clinton.
 After a 1992 redistricting, the First District was becoming a majority Black district.
 Foglietta had defeated Black candidates in Democratic primaries in 1994 and 1996 and political observers assumed that his successor would be Black.
 In February 1998, Brady announced he would be running in the special election for Foglietta's vacated seat, despite not living within the district.
 When asked his position on NAFTA, Brady said "I don't know what that was about."
 When asked his position on abortion Brady said he had no position.
 On May 11, Brady left a debate between the congressional candidates early to attend a ward meeting.

 The special election and primary election were held on May 19, 1998, with Brady running in both elections.
 He faced three opponents in the special election and three in the primary election.
 Brady won the special election with 74% of the vote and the primary election with 59% of the vote.
 His closest challenger in the Democratic primary was State Representative Andrew Carn, who received 21% of the vote.
 Brady was sworn in by Newt Gingrich on May 21, 1998.

 In his first general election in November 1998 he defeated Republican William M. Harrison, winning 81% of the vote.
 In his victory speech he defended President Bill Clinton, saying "We have business to take care of in Washington and it's not this business of embarrassing our President."

 Brady represented a heavily Democratic district and easily won each of his ten full terms, receiving at least 81% of the vote in each race and twice running unopposed.
 Republican Deborah Williams ran against Brady twice, in 2004 and 2016.

 Tenure

 In his 20 years in Congress, Brady was the primary sponsor of 14 pieces of legislation that were enacted into law and co-sponsored 200 bills that became law.
 Legislation that he co-sponsored mostly covered the areas of government operation, crime and law enforcement and transportation and public works.
 He voted against free trade deals and against the Authorization for Use of Military Force Against Iraq Resolution of 2002.
-As a member of the United States House Committee on Armed Services, Brady was one of a select few permitted to view photos of the corpse of Osama bin Laden.
+As a member of the House Armed Services Committee, Brady was one of a select few permitted to view photos of the corpse of Osama bin Laden.
 "Oh he's dead," said Brady, "It's quite graphic.
 His brain and everything are coming out."

 During the course of his congressional career, Brady estimated he helped bring $15.5 billion in federal funds to Philadelphia.